What is the process to secure Trade Finance for my business?

 2. Evaluating the Application

 The lender will undertake a full credit risk assessment of the documents that have been received.
 The credit analysis will usually involve inputting figures from the applicant’s income statement, balance sheet and cash flow documents.
 It will also take into consideration the collateral the SME can provide, and the quality of this.
+This will be alongside the status of suppliers, customers and trade cycles.

 The evaluation process will normally involve some kind of credit scoring process, taking into account any vulnerabilities such as the market the business is entering, probability of default and even the integrity and quality of management.
 A credit score is normally ranked from AAA (very low risk of default) to D (likely to result in the denial of a loan application).